fconfa/netapp-helpers-rest/README.md

 *  NetApp ONTAP 9.6+
 *  SVM user with required permissions (login via certs is not yet supported)
 *  HTTPS network connection to the SVM

+## todo

+*  Improve exception handling and management of error states
+*  Add timeout for network connections
+*  Support certificates for connections to the svm
+*  Improve script arguments handling